egarris2/Cylon/README.md

 # Cylon
-Development with an ESP32-s3-wroom-1 wifi module and a row of addressable LEDs.
+Development board with an ESP32-s3-wroom-1 wifi module and a row of addressable LEDs.

 View the easyEDA project at https://oshwlab.com/egarris2/cylon